Gers2017/gers2017.github.io/src/pages/posts/python-to-rust.md

 description: "Basic introduction to rust for pythonistas"
 postdate: "June 5 2023"
 author: "Gers"
-tags:
-    - python
-    - rust
-    - tutorial
-    - lifetimes
+tags: [python, rust, tutorial, lifetimes, beginner]
 ---

 ## Introduction to rust for pythonistas

 I'm legally obliged to start this post with an unnecessary introduction.
-Python is a general purpose, dynamically typed, interpreted language that is both easy to learn and use.
-Python supports classes and all the _beauty_ of the OOP paradigm, it features a vibrant ecosystem of packages, its package manager is called `pip`.
+Python is a general purpose, dynamically typed, interpreted language that aims to be both easy to learn and use.
+Python has support for classes with all the _beauty_ of the OOP paradigm, it features a plentiful ecosystem of packages, its package manager is called `pip`.

 Due to its popularity, there are a lot of tutorials and learning resources.
 Personally I consider it great for prototyping and learning new concepts.

-Rust is a general purpose, statically typed, compiled language that aims to be both fast and memory safe.
-It features wonderful error messages, a great documentation, the all-mighty turbo fish (`<>::`), the glorious `match` statement and a thriving ecosystem of packages ([crates](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html)).
+Rust is a general purpose, statically typed, compiled language It focuses on ergonomics, performance and memory safety.

+It features lovely error messages, great documentation, the _all-mighty turbo fish_ (`<>::`), the glorious `match` statement and a thriving ecosystem of packages ([crates](https://doc.rust-lang.org/book/ch07-01-packages-and-crates.html)).
 Its package manager is called `cargo`.

-One the key features of rust is the borrow checker, it understands ownership and references in your code and by extension it understands your code.
-This enables it to enforce certain rules before running the code.

-## Comparing Syntax
+Rust's secret sauce is the borrow checker.
+Rust achieves memory safety by enforcing certain rules, these rules prevent common memory-related bugs like: dereferencing dangling pointers, concurrent reads/writes to the same memory, memory leaks.

+## Python syntax vs Rust syntax

 ```py
 # python syntax